danielsobrado/CCDAK-Exam-Questions/Zookeeper/README.md

 - No support for quorum reconfiguration (adding or removing KRaft controllers)
 - Cannot currently use Schema Registry Topic ACL Authorizer for Confluent Platform for Schema Registry with Confluent Platform in KRaft mode
 - Health+ reports KRaft controllers as brokers, which may cause alerts to function unexpectedly

+See the Kraft section on the [Last minute review](https://github.com/danielsobrado/CCDAK-Exam-Questions/blob/main/LAST_MINUTE_REVIEW.md)